 “If you fail to plan, you are planning to fail!” – Benjamin Franklin.

-- Designed and implemented an estate freeze
+- Designed and implemented an estate tax freeze, or

-- Transferred your remaining exemptions
+- Transferred your remaining exemptions.

-- Cap your death tax/estate tax exposure at its current level
+- Cap your death tax/estate tax exposure at its current level,

-- Maximize your current gift tax exemption
+- Maximize your current gift tax exemption, and

-- Maintain cash flow
+- Maintain cash flow.

 Evaluating Your Current Tax Exposure